-Dronfield town centre (see Map 3) consists of a historic core stretching from the library to The Forge and a 1960s shopping parade with flats above, which includes the Civic Hall and sports centre and is dominated by three large car parks.
 The area has seen some expansion in recent years with the inclusion of a Sainsbury's supermarket and improvements to the historic core.
 However, the arcade section is now dated and has dwindling occupancy rates and high rents.
 It has recently lost a bank and hairdresser, and many units are now charity shops.
 The weekly market runs from one car park and the Civic Hall and remains fairly popular, particularly with the town's older population.

-Like many other similar town centres, it faces challenges.
-These include competition from other nearby shopping centres such as Sheffield and Chesterfield as well as the growth in non-traditional form of shops and shopping particularly hot-food takeaways and on-line shopping.

-NEDDC's Dronfield Town Centre Health Check 20137-25 showed that residents like facilities such as the Civic Hall and the leisure centre, but are concerned about empty shops and have mixed opinions about the adequacy of parking.
+- 96. Like many other similar town centres, it faces challenges.
+These include competition from other nearby shopping centres such as Sheffield and Chesterfield as well as the growth in non-traditional form of shops and shopping particularly hot-food takeaways and on-line shopping. - 97.
+NEDDC's Dronfield Town Centre Health Check 201325 showed that residents like facilities such as the Civic Hall and the leisure centre, but are concerned about empty shops and have mixed opinions about the adequacy of parking. - 98.
 During the Plan consultation, respondents were asked how they would describe the town centre.
 There were mixed views with a roughly 50/50 split between respondents who were positive and those that considered it could be improved.
 Some respondents felt the town centre to be dull and in need of a better selection of shops and general improvement.
 Many respondents also commented that there were too many charity shops.
-The lack of a post office in the town centre was also noted: also. comments were received that the market was "shrinking", and that the quality of shop provision was reducing.
+The lack of a post office in the town centre was also noted; also, comments were received that the market was "shrinking", and that the quality of shop provision was reducing.

-The town centre boundaries in the 2005 Local Plan have been amended in the Publication Draft Local Plan on the basis of the Retail Study (2018).
-The Study recommends contracting the town centre boundary to cover the proposed area from Sainsbury's in the north-west, to the Forge Shopping Centre in the east.
-Further, that the shopping parade along Sheffield Road/ Chesterfield Road is designated as a Local Centre.

-In January 2017, NEDDC adopted a Regeneration Framework for Dronfield, Dronfield 2035.7-23 This document identified, amongst other things, key opportunities for improvement within the town centre and, more widely, including improvements to the Civic Centre through:
+- 99. In the 2005 Local Plan2 a town centre boundary was defined for Dronfield town centre.
+The draft Local Plan5 proposed to carry forward, unaltered, the defined town centre boundary for Dronfield, until a time when it, "can be replaced and informed by the new evidence".
+In January 2017, NEDDC adopted a Regeneration Framework for Dronfield, Dronfield 2035.23 This document identified, amongst other things, key opportunities for improvement within the town centre and, more widely, including improvements to the Civic Centre through:

-Improvement of the market offer.
+- Improvement of the market offer

-• Moving the Post Office to the Civic Centre.
+- Moving the Post Office to the Civic Centre

-• Re-surfacing and considering the planting of trees and shrubs.
+- Re-surfacing and considering the planting of trees and shrubs

-• New street furniture and improved lighting.
+- New street furniture and improved lighting

-• A new canopy to the shopping precinct.
+- A new canopy to the shopping precinct

-• Increasing social use of the Civic Square.
+- Increasing social use of the Civic Square

-• Wholesale redevelopment of the shopping precinct.
+- Wholesale redevelopment of the shopping precinct

-The suggested improvements to the town centre contained in Dronfield 2035 have been reviewed as part of the development of the Plan.
-Consultation with the community and other stakeholders has confirmed that they continue to be relevant and provide a sound basis to improve the town centre.
-This will be used to work with developers, NEDDC, Town Council and other relevant organisations to realise improvements, including through developer contributions.
+- 100. The suggested improvements to the Civic Centre have been reviewed as part of the development of the plan and are considered to be relevant.

-Within the defined Dronfield town centre, new shopping uses, along with social and community uses, will be supported.
-In supporting such uses, the Plan recognises that the role of town centres is changing, within a broader pattern of changes to how consumers shop and access services.
-The approach taken in the Plan is a flexible one that will allow owners and developers to grow and evolve in a way that is sympathetic to the role and historic context of Dronfield.
+101. Within the defined Dronfield town centre, new shopping uses, along with social and community uses, will be supported.
+In supporting such uses, the plan recognises that the role of town centres is changing, within a broader pattern of changes to how consumers shop and access services.
+The approach taken in the plan is a flexible one that will allow owners and developers to grow and evolve in way that is sympathetic to the role and historic context of Dronfield.

-POLICY E1: MAINITAINING AND ENHANCING THE ROLE AND ATTRACTIVENESS OF DRONFIELD TOWN CENTRE b) development proposals for other uses appropriate to a town centre (defined as places to eat and drink (Use Class A4) and community and leisure facilities (Use Class D2) will be supported where (i) it can be demonstrated to North East Derbyshire District Council in consultation with the town council that it makes a positive contribution to the viability and vitality of the town centre, (ii) it does not adversely affect the shopping element within the immediate area of the site and (iii) it would not result in a cluster of non-shop uses (generally no more than three in a row).
-In addition, the residential use of the upper floors of properties within the town centre will be supported subject to transport, environmental, parking and amenity considerations; and they should conserve, and where possible, enhance its visual and physical attractiveness; and they should have regard to and respond positively to the improvement priorities as outlined in Dronfield 2035 and summarised above.
+■ POLICY E1: MAINITAINING AND ENHANCING THE ROLE AND ATTRACTIVENESS OF DRONFIELD TOWN CENTRE community and leisure facilities (Use Class D2)) will be supported where (i) it can be demonstrated to North East Derbyshire District Council in consultation with the town council that it makes a positive contribution to the viability and vitality of the town centre, (ii) it does not adversely affect the shopping element within the immediate area of the site and (iii) it would not result in a cluster of non-shop uses (generally no more than three in a row).
+In addition.